RISE ROMAN CATHOLICISM AND PAPAL HIERARCHY

 to convince innocent bystanders to denounce the guilty.

-With the moral decline of the clergy and the growing
+the moral decline of the clergy and the growing need

-need for change, a critical mass was reached in the
+for change, a critical mass was reached in the fifteenth

-was the time of definition for the church in all its
+of definition for the church in all its aspects, especially

-and presented in a clearer way than the Church had
+in a clearer way than the Church had ever seen.

 Taking from the previous actions of Wyclif and Hus,